anvk/Apple.Google.PushScripts/README.md

 ];
 ```

+Link to create .pem files could be found here (http://www.apptuitions.com/generate-pem-file-for-push-notification/)
-Follow this link to generate a necessary .p12 certificate from Apple. (http://appfurnace.com/2012/11/publishing-your-apps-how-to-create-a-p12-file/)
+OR follow this link to generate a necessary .p12 certificate from Apple. (http://appfurnace.com/2012/11/publishing-your-apps-how-to-create-a-p12-file/)

 ### How to run